 Northwestern Medicine Women's Pelvic Floor Physical Therapy Program

-The Northwestern Medicine Women’s Integrated Pelvic Health Program offers a transdiciplinary approach to pelvic health to including Urogynecology, Urology, Colorectal surgery, and Physical Therapy.
+The Northwestern Medicine Women’s Integrated Pelvic Health Program offers a transdisciplinary approach to pelvic health to including urogynecology, urology, colorectal surgery, and physical therapy.

 We realize that pelvic floor disorders are best treated by a transdisciplinary team of specialists, and our pelvic floor physical therapists will work closely with your pelvic health specialist to ensure optimal pelvic health outcomes.